rdeioris/glTFRuntime-docs/README.md

 # Commercial Support

-Commercial support is offered by Unbit (Rome, Italy).
+Commercial support is offered by Blitter (Rome, Italy).
-Just enter the discord server and direct message the admin, or drop a mail to info at unbit dot it
+Just enter the discord server and direct message the admin, or drop a mail to info at blitter dot studio

 # Credits